wtsi-hgi/yascp/usage.md

 ## Input declaration config file

 This file specifies all inputs to the pipeline and general pipeline parameters.
+You can find an example input declaration [here](../sample_input/inputs.nf).

 Multiple required/optional inputs are described below.
-Also, an [example input declaration](../sample_input/inputs.nf) has been provided with the pipeline.

 ```console
 params {